Will Ashley (actor): Public image

 In 2025, Ashley gained significant online attention in his PBB stint, earning the moniker "Nation's Son".
 He also led the Nylon Manila poll for favorite housemate of his edition.
 Ashley became one of the inspirations behind the songs: "Ikaw, Ikaw, Ikaw" by Filipino artist Eliza Maturan and Singaporean artist Icebox, "Obviously" by the indie band Sud, and "Bumabalik" by the indie band Healy After Dark.
 He was featured in RAWR Mag in a piece highlighting his career growth, rise to fame, and his evolving public persona marked by charm and confidence.
 Sports Dong-a considered him a "Philippine Gen Z Star" due to his domestic popularity and constant international reach.
 In a June feature titled "The Slow Burn That Is Will Ashley de Leon", published by the Philippine Daily Inquirer, Ashley was praised for his growing impact in the entertainment industry.
 The article highlighted his steady rise in the public eye as a versatile performer, with Balota co-star Sassa Gurl sharing, "Will can sing, dance, and, most especially, he is a great actor—he can capture the audience with just his eyes".
 He was also featured in the Manila Standard, where his showbiz profile was discussed.
 Additionally, Ashley was included in Metro Magazine alongside his fellow PBB Big Four placers.
 His personal growth and transformation were highlighted in an exclusive solo feature titled "How PBB transformed Will Ashley from an Introvert Housemate to the 'Nation's Son'".
 In VMan Southeast Asias second digital issue, for which he was the cover star, the magazine described him as someone who "embodies a new generation of actors and a different way of moving through the spotlight, one that is calm and resistant to haste", characterizing him as someone disciplined, marked by patience and persistence.
 Ashley is further described as an actor in his own lane.

+In 2026, BusinessMirror writer Ricky Gallardo claimed that he is one of the most sought-after and in-demand actors due to his back-to-back acting projects, as well as a heavy favorite to win acting awards.
+PEP contributor Jerry Olea recognized Ashley as one of the fastest-rising actors in the Philippine entertainment industry and director Adolfo Alix Jr. acknowledged his evolution as an actor.